Sound healing: The word is emotive.

 Root Frequency Entrainment is a practice that comes with the belief that our souls have certain frequencies at which they function at full capacity, but that the noise and chaos of the world interfere with these frequencies, making us sick and throwing our moods out of balance.
 To restore that balance, we must vibrate at our original frequencies — something that is easily achieved with sound healing.

 VAT applies sound directly to the body.
-The patient will lie down on a special bed or mat, where speakers are strategically placed, so that sounds and vibrations, when played, will penetrate the patient to a deep cellular level.
-This is typically used on patients recovering from injuries, cancer, and even strokes.
+The patient is laid down on a special bed.
+Speakers are strategically placed around the bed so that sounds and vibrations will penetrate the patient on a deep cellular level.
+Vibroacoustic therapy assists patients recovering from injuries, cancer, and even strokes.

 Instruments Used In Sound Healing